imaginedelements/heather-turano-coaching/src/pages/about/index.md

     humans like yourself.

     I know first hand about toxic relationship cycles, the codependent doubt that “you aren’t lovable”, the “not enoughness” voice that keeps nagging you until you fall asleep.
-The burning desire to be more than just your job, paycheck, kids and pretend happy persona we created on social media.
+The burning desire to be more than just your job, paycheck, kids and pretend happy persona we create on social media.
 Because all we are really craving is just some honest, gosh-darn connection and some kickass passion in your life. **"Gimme that JOY and HAPPINESS damn it!".**

     Lastly, My life and energy is to support your growth and strip away the